 With that said, businesses know that even service dogs can have accidents.
 But the difference is that service dogs do not try to mark the products or pee on people.

 Service dogs normally have an alert or signal to tell the handler they need to use the restroom.
-And most handlers carry a little potty pack to clean up if their pup has an accident to disinfect the area after an accident has occurred.
+And most handlers carry potty bags and disinfectant wipes to clean up if their pup has an accident to disinfect the area after an accident has occurred.

-Personally, I carry this little service dog clean up kit to disinfect any areas that my dog drools, sprays water from drinking, lays for longer periods, etc. As a service dog handler, you are responsible for your service dog.
+Personally, I carry a service dog clean up kit to disinfect any areas that my dog drools, sprays water from drinking, lays for longer periods, etc. As a service dog handler, you are responsible for your service dog.

 Health & Safety is Required